Manishearth/cs733/assignment2/README.md

 The standalone tester can be built similarly via  `go install github.com/Manishearth/cs733/assignment2/standalone_tester`, and running the corresponding executable in the directory

 Please ensure that the program to be tested is running first, and that the `config.json` from the `standalone_tester` directory is being used.
+The `standalone_tester` is designed to kill off some servers as well, which is why the particular config is vital for it to work.

+Under moderate load the system gets much slower than it should.
+I have yet to investigate this.

 ------